INTRODUCING

 WX trends: Hybrid work and office perks that matter

-Welcome to our workplace experience (WX) trends series, where we look at recent news articles, videos, social media posts and thought leadership pieces on the workplace experience.
+Our workplace experience (WX) trends series looks at recent news articles, videos, social media posts and thought leadership pieces on workplace experience.
 You’ll also hear from our experts on what’s trending.

 This week in WX trends, we’re looking at how the hybrid model is a must for many workers.
 Next, we’ll explore why some businesses are adopting a four-day workweek.
 Finally, we’ll learn about “office peacocking” and why it’s popular again.